• Heritage Christian Jan 2024

 Barnes & Noble Summer Reading Program

 Have a rising 1st – 6th grader?
 This program is for them!
-The Barnes & Noble reading program will challenge your kiddos to not only read 8 books of their choice, but also write about their favorite part in each book.
+The Barnes & Noble reading program will challenge your kiddos to not only read books of their choice but also write about their favorite part in each book.

-Your child(ren) will then need to bring their completed reading journal to any Barnes & Noble store between July 1 and August 31, 2023.
+Your child(ren) will then need to bring their completed reading journal to any Barnes & Noble store during July and August.
 Once completed, they will receive a free book which they can choose from a list found on the Summer Reading Journal.

 Books-A-Million Summer Reading Challenge